BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 P2PKHs are the simplest sort of Bitcoin recipient ... except perhaps the OP_RETURN.
 That's because an OP_RETURN is basically a null: an invalid output.
 Why would you use one?
 To store data on the blockchain: up to 80 bytes.

 This opens up whole new possibilities for the blockchain, because you can embed data that proves that certain things happened at certain times.
-Though there is some controversy over using the Bitcoin blockchain in this way, various organizations have used this for proof of existence, for copyright, to color coins, and [for other purposes](https://en.bitcoin.it/wiki/OP_RETURN).
+Though there is some controversy over using the Bitcoin blockchain in this way, various organizations have used OP_RETURNs for proof of existence, for copyright, to color coins, and [for other purposes](https://en.bitcoin.it/wiki/OP_RETURN).
 Though 80 bytes might not seem a lot, it can be quite effective if OP_RETURNs are used to store hashes of the actual data.

 ### Create Your OP_RETURN Data

 The first thing you need to do is create the 80 bytes (or less) of data that you'll be recording in your OP_RETURN.
-Perhaps this is as simple as preparing a message.
-You might also be hashing some other data.
-For example, using `md5sum` produces 128 bits of data, which is 16 bytes, well under the limits:
+This might be as simple as preparing a message or you might be hasing existing data.
+For example, `md5sum` produces 128 bits of data, which is 16 bytes, well under the limits:
 ```
 $ md5sum mycontract.jpg
 3b110a164aa18d3a5ab064ba93fdce62  mycontract.jpg